 Glory to you, O Lord, in the high vault of heaven.
 Glory to you, O Lord, in the high vault of heaven.
 You are worthy of glory and praise for ever: In the high vault of heaven.
+Glory to the Father, and to the Son, and to the Holy Spirit.
 Glory to you, O Lord, in the high vault of heaven.